Muro Helped Fossil Rim Flourish Since The Beginning

 “I make sure to clean their yards and barns,” he said.
 “Over so many years, I have really come to know the rhinos and what they need.
 Also, these rhinos know me.”

-Over the course of three-plus decades, obviously Muro has seen the wildlife center evolve.
+Over the course of nearly four decades, obviously Muro has seen the wildlife center evolve.

 “There have been a lot of changes,” he said.
 “When I first started working here, (original owner) Tom Mantzel had just opened it up to the public and the number of people slowly began to grow.
 There are also more animals and different kinds.
 It didn’t have rhinos when I started.”

-Fossil Rim’s C.O.O.
-Kelley Snodgrass also got his start in 1984, while hoofstock curator Adam Eyres has been with the facility since 1989.
+Fossil Rim’s Executive Director Kelley Snodgrass also got his start in 1984, while Director of Animal Care Adam Eyres has been with the facility since 1989.

 “We have worked face-to-face all these years with me as an employee and them as my supervisors, but they have become some of my best friends,” he said.